plone/documentation/docs/install/source.md

   pip install -r requirements-mxdev.txt
   ```

-Pin version of an add-on
+Pin the version of an add-on
 : Pin the version in {file}`constraints.txt`:

   ```